 For example, your dream might fail and you might have to go back.
 Yes, that sounds unappetizing, but just because it’s not something you’d like to happen, you shouldn’t make sure it can’t happen.

-So, make sure that you tie up your loose ends, that your ship is in order and that the people you’re working with are left with a smile on their face when you walk away (no, they shouldn’t be smiling because you walk away).
-That way, if you need a reference, a new job or something else like that, they’ll be there to back up your play.
+So, make sure that you tie up your loose ends, that your ship is in order and that the people you’re working with are left with a smile on their faces when you walk away (no, they shouldn’t be smiling because you walk away).
+That way, if you need a reference, a new job, or something else like that, they’ll be there to back up your play.
 And then you’ll be smiling as well.

 You’ll thank yourself for the preparation.
 For regret is a truly ugly thing.